retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 .. code-block:: python

     stream_with_synthetic\
         .timedelta_hist(
             event_pair=('eventstream_start', 'path_end'),
             timedelta_unit='h',
             only_adjacent_event_pairs=False
         )

 .. figure:: /_static/user_guides/eventstream/12_timedelta_eventstream_start_path_end.png
     :width: 400

-Looking on this distribution we can see that most of the users their trajectory rather far from the start of eventstream but there are some of them who ends it right after the eventstream starts And it can be caused by two reasons:
+Looking at this distribution we can see that most of the users start trajectory rather far from the start of eventstream, but there are some of them who finish the path right after the eventstream starts.
+It is possible in two cases:

-- very short trajectory right at the beginning of dataset
+- the user has a very short trajectory right at the beginning of dataset;
-- the user path is truncated and it was start before the first event of our eventstream
+- the user path is truncated and it started before the first event of our eventstream.

-Sometimes we need to mark those users and analyse them separately.
+Sometimes we need to mark such users and analyse them separately.
 See :ref:`TruncatedEvents explanation<truncated_events>` for the details.

-Events intensity
+Event intensity
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^

-Another nice way to review an eventstream from time point of view is to look how evenly the events are distributed over time.
+Another nice way to review an eventstream is to look how uniformly the events are distributed over time.
+The histogram for this distribution is plotted by :py:meth:`event_timestamp_hist()<retentioneering.eventstream.eventstream.Eventstream.event_timestamp_hist>` method.
-:py:meth:`event_timestamp_hist()<retentioneering.eventstream.eventstream.Eventstream.event_timestamp_hist>`.

 .. code-block:: python